thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 ```

 If we inline `x`, all of a sudden we'll calculate `fib(100)` once per function invocation rather than a single time.
-To avoid this kind of duplicate work we specially note variables that occur once in a function.
+`OnceInFun` helps us remember to be wary of duplicate work.
-We don't have to do this for `Many` (or `Dead`) variables because we already consider work duplication for them.
+We don't have to do this for `Many` (or `Dead`) variables because we already consider work duplication for them regardless of their residence.
-It's only a consideration for `Once` variables.
+It's only a concern for `Once` variables because they are unconditionally inlined when found outside a function.

 We keep track of this information in `Occurrences`: